BEHIND THE CURTAIN

 <IMG SRC=".JPG" WIDTH=640 HEIGHT=480 ALT="" VSPACE=40>

-When I'm nearly done, and Word may suspect I'm writing HTML and try to improve it to death, I paste in a 'header' paragraph from Notepad or any plain text editor, type the title into that, and I'm done.
+When I'm nearly done (and Word may suspect I'm writing HTML and try to improve it to death for me) I paste in a 'header' paragraph from Notepad or any plain text editor, type the title into that, and I'm done.

 Techies will spot that my Luddite approach is parallel with RISC (Reduced Instruction Set Computing).
-Simple code runs way faster; simple HTML pages, with everything spelled out and nothing for a poor old overworked timesharing server to hunt for or assemble or fill in, load much faster.
+Simple code runs way faster; simple HTML pages, with everything spelled out and nothing for a poor old overworked timesharing server to hunt for or assemble or fill in, load like lightning.
 If things go wrong, they're easy to fix--an amateur can read the code.